Umuzi-org/ACN-syllabus/content/topics/java-specific/concurrency/_index.md

 }
 ```

-Since Executor is an interface, we can't just create instances.
-We need to implement the Executor interface.
+Since `Executor` is an `interface`, we can't just create instances.
+We need to implement the `Executor` interface.
 We do this by creating an `Invoker` class like so:

 ```
 public class Invoker implements Executor {